a-bird-of-paradise/flex-and-bison/README.md

     This introduced very strange bison errors to do with the dangling else problem.
 I am not going to try and solve this now; I introduced sentinels like `fi` and `done` to explicitly close off certain constructs which obliterates this ambiguity.

     I do have a memory leak somewhere.
 If a syntax error happens occasionally something doesn't get `free()`d.
 Need to track that down.
+(I ultimately traced this to calls to `free()` where `treefree()` was meant, e.g., assignments: the rvalue could be a structured expression so a full `treefree()` is needed.)

     Also introudced a couple more builtins, such as a tree printer and a quit function.